By Dietitian Jill Place

 - Yogurt: So many versions of this milk-based treat are available now … even those done with alternative milks (I love the coconut version).
 Make sure you opt for those with “active cultures” on the label … or added probiotic bacteria.

 - Kefir: This fermented dairy (and water) drink is made using kefir grains (a combination of bacteria and yeast).
 Coconut water kefir is my all-time fave.
 And I’m mourning my “yeastie beasties” today as the jar that was culturing them broke (SOB!).

 What did I do?
-After the crying died down I ordered more … so you’ll get a first-hand filmed account of me making kefir … and how easy it is … coming soon!
-Recipe next week too!
+After the crying died down I ordered more … here’s the easy recipe.

 5 Reasons to Add More Fermented Foods to Your Diet

 Well … trillions of bacteria (and many, many different species) populate our microbiome … the colonies that occur in all parts of our bodies.
 If the vision is grossing you out right now, realize that they’re keeping you healthy.
 And YOU NEED THOSE “GOOD GUT GUYS”!

 Our Standard Americian Diet (which I call S.A.D.) is almost totally lacking in those good bacteria.
 So we really need to consume them in some form.